ujjwalguptaofficial/fortjs-doc/docs/component/guard.md

 }
 ```

+This guard will validate the user data before allowing the request to proceed to the addUser method in the UserController.

-### Summary
+## Summary

-* A guard allows you to extract reusable logic like validation, authentication etc
+* Guards enable the extraction of reusable logic such as validation and authentication.
-* A guard can be independently used by multiple workers
+* Guards can be independently used by multiple controller methods, enhancing code reusability.
-* A guard makes your code much clean
+* The use of guards contributes to cleaner code structures.
-* A guard can be independently unit tested
+* Guards can be independently unit-tested, ensuring reliability in isolation.